temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Build the gateway

 The gateway is used to communicate and send data back and forth.
+This tutorial uses the gateway as the entry point for initiating Workflow Execution.

 This tutorial uses Flask, to `subscribe`, `get-details`, and `unsubscribe`.

 ### Global Client